-- a. to determine if the work-place environments are free of significant contamination and are inherently safe for routine occupational activities, - b. to detect measurable air activity which would signal the need for use of respiratory protection equipment, - c. to detect unexpected loss of containment or malfunction of systems (which may not be detected by a CAM), and provide the basis to initiate corrective actions,
+- a. to determine if the work-place environments are free of significant contamination and are inherently safe for routine occupational activities - b. to detect measurable air activity which would signal the need for use of respiratory protection equipment - c. to detect unexpected loss of containment or malfunction of systems (which may not be detected by a CAM), and provide the basis to initiate corrective actions - d. to detect low-level trends in activity which can signal a gradual loss of containment in early stages - e. to estimate personnel exposure retrospectively and evaluate compliance with applicable requirements